Blue tongue skink care sheet

 Keeping multiple pet skinks for sale together

-It is advised that you keep skinks separately due to their territorial nature.
-When housed together, they can bite each other’s feet or even kill each other.
-Handling Blue-tongue skinks can tolerate human interaction and handling after settling in.
-They do have a fairly strong bite and need time to get used to you.
-Never grab them as this can cause stress.
-The skink should be gently scooped up with both hands so all four legs are supported.
+It is advised that you keep skinks separately due to their territorial nature of the reptile.
+When housed together, they can bite each other, get injured or even have a fatal battle.
+Handling Blue-tongue skinks can tolerate human interaction and handling after settling in and is recommended from the day you receive them.
+If scared, a BTS does have a fairly strong bite and need time to get used to you.
+Never grab them from above as this can cause stress.
+Like most lizards, the blue tongued skink should be gently scooped up with both hands so its’ legs and weight are supported.

 If your skink backs away from you or opens its mouth to display its tongue, it is better to wait for another time.
-Reptiles should not be removed from the vivarium for so long that their core temperature drops.
-Around ten to fifteen minutes is a safe period for this, depending on the temperature outside of the vivarium.
-Blue-tongues have quite sharp nails so take care that they do not get them stuck in carpet or clothing.
+When you see this, your skink is scared and you should give it some time and come back later.
+Like most reptiles, Skinks should not be removed from the habitat for long periods of time, so that their core temperature does not drop.
+We recommend no more than 20 minute intervals out of the habitat to handle your skink.
+Also, Blue-tongues have nails so be careful that they do not get them stuck in your carpet or clothes.